-If the products using our Pulmonary Technology do not provide consistent doses of medicine, then we will not be able to develop, and our partners will not be able to obtain regulatory approval for and commercialize, products.
+If our products using our Pulmonary Delivery Systems do not provide consistent doses of medicine, then we will not be able to develop, obtain regulatory approval for and commercialize products.

 We may not be able to provide reproducible dosing of stable formulations of drug compounds.
 Reproducible dosing is the ability to deliver a consistent and predictable amount of drug into the bloodstream over time both for a single patient and across patient groups.
-Reproducible dosing of drugs based on our Pulmonary Technology requires the development of:
+Reproducible dosing of drugs based on our Pulmonary Delivery Systems requires the development of: